andrew/ultimate-awesome/README.md

 - [awesome-video-prediction](https://github.com/dadadadawjb/awesome-video-prediction) - A curated list of awesome video prediction papers.
 - [awesome-AIDD](https://github.com/daiyun02211/awesome-AIDD) - Awesome AI-aided Drug Discovery.
 - [awesome_prompt_design](https://github.com/danohu/awesome_prompt_design) - Curated list of resources about writing prompts for AI: Stable Diffusion, ChatGPT, etc.
-- [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.
 - [awesome-one-record](https://github.com/ddoeppner/awesome-one-record) - A curated list of awesome resources related to ONE Record.
 - [awesome-frontend](https://github.com/digitoimistodude/awesome-frontend) - 😎 Awesome list about all things in front end we use here at Dude.
 - [awesome-bio-go](https://github.com/dissipative/awesome-bio-go) - A curated list of Bioinformatics software written in the Go language.